stirlo/thegossroom/_posts/2025-08-15-fernando-eimbcke-daniel-gimnez-cacho-david-pablos-vie-for-ojo-awards-at-the-23rd-morelia-international-film-festival.md

 ---
 categories: gossip
 date: 2025-08-15 15:17:33 +0000
-drama_score: 4
+drama_score: 0
 layout: post
-mentions:
+mentions: {}
-  awards: 4
-primary_celebrity: awards
 source: variety_alt
 source_url: https://variety.com/2025/film/global/morelia-fernando-eimbcke-daniel-gimenez-cacho-david-pablos-1236490105/
 tags:
 - celebrity-gossip
 - scandals
 - movies
 title: Fernando Eimbcke, Daniel Giménez Cacho, David Pablos Vie for Ojo Awards at the 23rd Morelia International Film Festival
+temperature: 0
 ---

 The 23rd Morelia International Film Festival (FICM) promises a banner edition with some of Mexico’s most celebrated filmmakers and notable newcomers vying for its Ojo Awards.
 Among them are David Pablos whose “On the Road” (“En el Camino”), produced by Diego Luna and Inna Payan, competes in the Horizons section of the Venice Film Festival […]